mcqll/mcqll.github.io/_resources/computecanada_R.md

 layout: resourcepost
 title: Compute Canada tutorial
 description: Steps to get set up to fit R models on Compute Canada
-author: Jacob
+author: Jacob and Connie
-date: 17 November 2021
+date: 26 November 2021
 ---

 This is a short tutorial to test using Compute Canada for R computing with `brms` and `mgcv`.
 See also [this blog post](https://medium.com/the-nature-of-food/how-to-run-your-r-script-with-compute-canada-c325c0ab2973).
 For complete information see the extensive [Compute Canada docs](https://docs.computecanada.ca/wiki/Compute_Canada_Documentation).